kairos-io/kairos-docs/content/en/docs/Architecture/container.md

 ![kairos-factory](https://user-images.githubusercontent.com/2420543/197808767-e213709d-af21-4e32-9a78-818f34170077.png)

-Container images can be extended after a build by using standard container building practices and seamlessly plug into your existing pipelines.
-Kairos allows to seamlessly upgrade to container images that are derived from other versions.
+Container images can be extended after a build by using standard container building practices and can seamlessly plug into your existing pipelines.
+Kairos allows you to seamlessly upgrade to container images that are derived from other versions.

 We believe that bringing rollbacks, or incremental patches upgrades increases the exposure to infrastructure drift.
 In opposition, immutable, single images are deployed to the nodes as they were apps - no more discrepancies in your nodes - no need of configuration management tools like Chef, Ansible, or alikes.